oscarvargash/cirm_22/day_1/README.md

 Do the sequence numbers match your calculations with grep?

-Relatively are the files with low quality data base on the "Per base sequence quality"?
+Relatively which files have with low quality based on "Per base sequence quality"?

 > Change your flag to green if you are good to continue ![](img/green.jpeg)